Georges Washington de La Fayette: Adult life

-Military service and Restoration

 Georges entered the army and was wounded at the Battle of Pozzolo in 1800.
 Later, he was aide-de-camp to General Grouchy at the Battle of Eylau, 1807, where he gave up his horse, at the risk of his own life.
 Napoleon's distrust of Georges' father's independence rendered promotion improbable, and Georges de La Fayette retired into private life in 1807.
 He entered the Chamber of Deputies and voted consistently on the Liberal side.
 He was away from Paris during the revolution of July 1830, but he took an active part in the Campagne des banquets, which led up to the French Revolution of 1848.

-La Fayette's visit to America

 Georges accompanied his father on the latter's triumphant visit to America in 1824 and 1825.
 Throughout most of the long tour, he kept close company with his father's secretary, Auguste Levasseur.
 They observed a volunteer fire company turnout in New York City.
 He met George Washington Parke Custis at Arlington House.
 He visited Mount Vernon, and he met Thomas Jefferson at Monticello.

 Personal life

-In 1802, Georges Washington de Lafayette married Emilie Destutt de Tracy, daughter of the Comte de Tracy.
+In 1802, Georges Washington de Lafayette married Émilie Destutt de Tracy, daughter of the Comte de Tracy.
 Together, they had three daughters and two sons: